garrandall/popular-music-data/tracks/so-alone-men-at-large.md

 And I'm so alone, alone
 I miss you
 You never miss a good thing till it's gone (gone)
-And I'm so alone, (ooh) did you have to go away
+And I'm so alone, (oh did you have to go away
 I really miss you

 So Alone, I'm so alone